 We are a medical device company that designs, develops, and commercializes life-changing solutions that span the continuum of care in physical rehabilitation and recovery, delivering proven functional and health benefits in clinical settings as well as in the home and community.
 Our initial product offerings were the ReWalk Personal and ReWalk Rehabilitation Exoskeleton devices for individuals with spinal cord injury ("SCI Products").
 These devices are robotic exoskeletons that are designed for individuals with paraplegia that use our patented tilt-sensor technology and an onboard computer and motion sensors to drive motorized legs that power movement.
 These SCI Products allow individuals with spinal cord injury ("SCI") the ability to stand and walk again during everyday activities at home or in the community.
 In March 2023, we received 510(k) clearance from the U.S. Food and Drug Administration ("FDA") for the ReWalk Personal Exoskeleton with stair and curb functionality which adds usage on stairs and curbs to the indication for use for the device in the U.S. The clearance permits U.S. customers to participate in more walking activities in real-world environments in their daily lives where stairs or curbs may have previously limited them when using the exoskeleton for its intended, FDA indicated uses.
 This feature has been available in Europe since initial CE Clearance, and real-world data from a cohort of 47 European users throughout a period of over seven years and consisting of over 18,000 stair steps was collected to demonstrate the safety and efficacy of this feature and support the FDA submission.
+In June 2024, we submitted a 510(k) premarket notification for ReWalk 7 Personal Exoskeleton device, a next-generation ReWalk model, and such 510(k) is pending FDA review.

 We have sought to expand our product offerings beyond the SCI Products through internal development and distribution agreements.
-We have developed our ReStore Exo-Suit device, which we began commercializing in June 2019.
-The ReStore is a powered, lightweight soft exo-suit intended for use during the rehabilitation of individuals with lower limb disabilities due to stroke.
+We have developed our ReStore Exo-Suit device (the "ReStore"), which we began commercializing in June 2019.
+The ReStore is a powered, lightweight soft exosuit intended for use during the rehabilitation of individuals with lower limb disabilities due to stroke.
 During the second quarter of 2020, we finalized and moved to implement two separate agreements to distribute additional product lines in the United States.
 We are the exclusive distributor of the MYOLYN MyoCycle FES Pro cycles to U.S. rehabilitation clinics and for the MyoCycle Home cycles available to US veterans through the Veterans Health Administration ("VHA") hospitals.

 On August 11, 2023, we made our first acquisition to supplement our internal growth when we acquired AlterG, a leading provider of anti-gravity system for use in physical and neurological rehabilitation.
-We paid a cash purchase price of approximately \$19 million at closing and additional cash earnouts (in an anticipated amount of approximately \$4 million in the aggregate) may be paid based upon a percentage of AlterG's year-over-year revenue growth over the two years following the closing.
+We paid a cash purchase price of approximately \$19 million at closing and additional cash earnouts (initially estimated to be approximately \$4 million in the aggregate) may be paid based upon a percentage of AlterG's year-over-year revenue growth over the two years following the closing.
 The AlterG anti-gravity systems use patented, National Aeronautics and Space Administration-derived Differential Air Pressure ("DAP") technology to reduce the effects of gravity and allow people to rehabilitate with finely calibrated support and reduced pain.
 AlterG anti-gravity systems are utilized in over 4,000 facilities globally in more than 40 countries.
 We will continue to evaluate other products for distribution or acquisition that can broaden our product offerings further to help individuals with neurological injury and disability.